cgruver/okd-3.11-install-tutorial/README.md

 ![Picture of my home Lab - Yes, those are Looney Toons DVDs behind.](MyLab.jpeg)

-For your own lab, I would recommend the following:
+For your own lab, I would recommend starting with the following:

 * 1 x NUC8i3BEK - For your Control Plane and development server
     * 32GB RAM